hirotask/extra-utils/.github/CONTRIBUTING.md

-# Logimo Contributing Guide
+# Contributing Guide

 Hi!
-We are really happy that you are interested in contributing to **Logimo**, please make sure to take a moment and read through the following guide:
+We are really happy that you are interested in contributing to this repository, please make sure to take a moment and read through the following guide:

 ## 👨‍💻 Repository Setup